sanskrit/raw_etexts_english/blogs/manasataramgini/2018-02-26_mongolica-qubilai-khans-campaign-to-destroy-the-southern-song.md

 +++
-title = "Mongolica: Qubilai Khan’s campaign to destroy the Southernxa0Song"
+title = "Mongolica: Qubilai Khan’s campaign to destroy the Southern Song"

 +++
 The final act in Mongol conquest of China shows the military capability